rjraya/Isabelle/README.md

 * curves: formalization of the group law of elliptic curves in Edwards form due to Hales (advisor: Manuel Eberl, supervisor Prof. Nipkow)
 * semantik: material and solved exercises from the course Semantics of Programming Languages given at TUM (Prof. Lammich)

-Pull-requests are welcome to improve the quality of the curves proof.
-Some guidelines can be provided.